josephmbasile/FOIAs/readme.md

 There are several ways to start FOIA(s).
 Find your operating system and follow the instructions below.

+### PySimpleGUI Keys

+This software runs using a plugin called PySimpleGUI and may require you to obtain a license key to unlock the plugin on your first startup.
+Non-commercial users can select a hobby license which was free as of January 2025.

 ### Linux

 #### Running from code (recommended):